iolo/apple2-image-editor/docs/hi-res.md

 The editor uses this mapping in `apple2-hgr.js` for decoding and a reverse best-fit when setting pixels.

+## Editor Modes

+The editor exposes two HGR modes that share the same 0x2000-byte framebuffer:

+- Hi-Res Color (140x192): Renders each pair of HGR pixels as a single color pixel.
+- Hi-Res Mono (280x192): Renders each HGR bit as black or white.

+Switching between these modes is purely representational; the underlying buffer and `.HGR` file format are unchanged.

 ## File Format

 The `.HGR` file is a raw dump of 0x2000 bytes with the layout above.
 There is no header.